cran/konfound/README.md

 ## pkonfound() for published studies

-`pkonfound()`, for published studies, calculates (1) how much bias there must be in an estimate to invalidate/sustain an inference; (2) the impact of an omitted variable necessary to invalidate/sustain an inference for a regression coefficient:
+`pkonfound()`, for published studies, calculates (1) how much bias there must be in an estimate to invalidate/sustain an inference, and interprets in terms of how much data would need to be replaced to nullify an inference; (2) the impact of an omitted variable necessary to invalidate/sustain an inference for a regression coefficient:

 ``` r
 library(konfound)